 So put up a sail and see where it takes you.

-And one more thing — out on the ocean you will have strange dreams.
+And one more thing — there on the water you will have strange dreams.

 Next Chapter: Land Ho!